kjsingh03/mern/README.md

-My online Ecommerce store built from scratch with technologies such as MongooseJs, ExpressJs, ReactJs & NodeJs , designing stack like Tailwind CSS , authorization & password encryption with JWT& Bcrypt .
+My online Ecommerce store built from scratch with technologies such as MongooseJs, ExpressJs, ReactJs & NodeJs, Tailwind CSS , authorization & password encryption with JWT & Bcrypt .